In today’s highly competitive landscape, there’s a constant need for eCommerce companies to stand out.

 Encouraging UGC is also a great way to build communities of customers and create brand advocates.
 Loyal customers who are part of a brand community are generally willing to help new customers.

-Integrating your FAQ page with customer answers also lets your address common pain points to reduce the number of customer calls.
-It’s a great and easy way to integrate unique content to your website while helping customers in the middle of their journey, and it will save both you and your customers a lot of time.
+Integrating your customers' most common queries on your FAQ page will help you address common pain points to reduce the number of customer calls.
+It’s a great and easy way to integrate unique content to your website while helping customers in the middle of their journey.
+It will save both you and your customers a lot of time.

 All eCommerce companies should invest in their own website’s experience.
 After all, a poor site navigation experience makes for a poor customer experience, and you’re likely to lose out on potential customers as a result.